ioannachourdaki/Biomedicine/README.md

 This repository is for the Biomedicine Technology Lab.
 It contains the project developed as part of the course curriculum.

 ## Description
 Perform statistical data analysis using **R**.
-This analysis is on R-dataset `wellbeing` which contains the following variables:
+This analysis is on R-dataset `wellbeing` which is a dataframe containing information from 22 European countries, detailing factors that contribute to people's happiness based on 10 different parameters.
+It contains the following variables:
 1. Country
 2. Well-being index of each country (Well.being)
 3. Gross Domestic Product in dollars (GDP)